krangelie/krangelie.github.io/_pages/about.md

 ---
 I'm a doctoral candidate and researcher at the [Semantic Systems](https://www.inf.uni-hamburg.de/en/inst/ab/sems/home.html) group at Uni Hamburg.
 My supervisors are Prof. Ricardo Usbeck and Prof. Judith Simon.

-My main research interests are societal biases and factuality in natural language models.
+My main research interests are societal biases and factuality in language models.
 My interdisciplinary background in CS, ML, and psychology strongly influences how I approach problems -- motivated to conduct socially relevant research and to do social scientific theories justice.

 # News